Aircraft Maintenance Engineering and Management BSc (Hons)

 What is special about this course?

 Are you considering Aviation as a career?
-Are you looking to study towards an EASA Aircraft Maintenance Licence?
+Are you looking to study towards a Part 66 Aircraft Maintenance Licence?
 Would you like your training delivered by an organisation that has more than 90 years of experience in training aircraft maintenance and management personnel for the global aviation industry?

-Obtaining a Category B licence is the first step on the path to becoming a certifying, licensed aircraft engineer, a person responsible for signing-off (certifying) the work carried out on aircraft, systems and equipment.
+Obtaining a Category B1.1 licence is the first step on the path to becoming a certifying, licensed aircraft engineer, a person responsible for signing-off (certifying) the work carried out on aircraft, systems and equipment.

 The course is taught by staff with industrial experience both in military and civilian environments.
 You will combine academic and technical knowledge, understanding and skills, with the personal qualities and leadership skills needed to succeed in this dynamic industry.